-FEES AND CHARGES
+FEES AND FINES

-No fees are needed to participate in any required course; however, students may be asked to provide materials or equivalent fees for classes in which items are made for personal use.
-Charges for lost or damaged textbooks will be based on the condition of the book when issued.
-No fine will exceed the current purchase price of the book.
+No fees are required to participate in any course, but students may be asked to provide materials or equivalent fees for classes in which items are made for personal use.
+Fines for lost or damaged textbooks will be based on the condition of the book when issued.